Ex-hedge fund exec wins SEC leniency for helping thwart fraud

-Nov 12 (Reuters) - A former hedge fund administrator has reached an agreement with the U.S. Securities and Exchange Commission that marks the first time the regulator agreed not to begin an enforcement action against an individual as a reward for cooperating in a probe.
+(Reuters) - A former hedge fund administrator has reached an agreement with the Securities and Exchange Commission that marks the first time the regulator agreed not to begin an enforcement action against an individual as a reward for cooperating in a probe.

 The SEC on Tuesday said it entered a deferred prosecution agreement with Scott Herckis, a certified public accountant from Stamford, Connecticut, for his “voluntary and significant cooperation” that helped halt a fraud by Berton Hochfeld, founder of the hedge fund Heppelwhite Fund LP.